-Many dog foods contain fish because it is high in protein and omega-3 fatty acids.
+Many dog foods contain fish because they’re high in protein and omega-3 fatty acids.
 But can dogs eat tuna?
-The answer is no. You shouldn’t feed your canine companion the saltwater fish because it could lead to a number of different health problems.
+The answer is no.

 Fresh tuna has much higher levels of mercury than other types of fish, such as salmon and tilapia.
 Consuming too much mercury can result in mercury poisoning, which can cause severe, or potentially fatal, health complications.